spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/airgap/vmware-vsphere-airgap-instructions.md

   :::tip

   Be aware of the timeout period for the authentication token.
-The process of uploading images and packages to the OCI registry can take a approximatly an hour.
+The process of uploading images and packages to the OCI registry can take a approximately an hour.
 If the authentication token expires, you will need to re-authenticate to the OCI registry and restart the upload process.

   :::